xaperret/notes/Docker.md

 	- Workflow
 	- Community
 - What is Docker ?
-	- Docker = open-source engine that automates the deployment of applications into containers
+	- Docker = open-source engine that automates the deployment of applications into conteneurs
-	- Platform for developers/sysadmins to develop, ship, and run applications, based on containers
+	- Platform for developers/sysadmins to develop, ship, and run applications, based on conteneurs
 - What does it also do
-	- Simplifies and standardizes the creation and management of containers
+	- Simplifies and standardizes the creation and management of conteneurs
 	- Provides a RESTful API to perform queries and actions
 - Docker components
 	- Docker Engine (docker client + server)